I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | GLM 4.7-Flash | 0 | 0.0% | — |

-Opus 4.8 leads with 43.1% selection, followed by Sonnet 4.6 at 23.1% with a remarkable 99.1% accuracy.
-Gemini 3.5 Flash comes in at 12.3% with 98.3%.
-During design, I had said "Sonnet might get selected occasionally," but when the results came in, it was surprisingly stable as the main player in the mid-weight quality middle tier.
+Opus 4.8 leads with 43.1% adoption, followed by Sonnet 4.6 at 23.1% with a remarkable 99.1% accuracy.
+Gemini 3.5 Flash also comes in at 12.3% with 98.3%.
+During the design phase, I had said "Sonnet would be selected only occasionally," but when the lid was opened, it turned out to be surprisingly stable as the main player in the mid-to-heavy quality middle tier.

-Conversely, Local Nemotron and GLM 4.7-Flash are at 0% in the argmax results.
-Their accuracy is around 38–39%, but under argmax with tolerance=0, they always lose because "other models produce higher P(correct) for the same question."
-In this configuration where training data is skewed 44% toward heavy models, they never get a turn.
-Raising the tolerance to 0.20 would allow them to be properly picked up for lightweight questions.
+Conversely, Local Nemotron and GLM 4.7-Flash end up at 0% with argmax.
+Their accuracy itself is around 38–39%, but with tolerance=0 argmax judgment, they always lose because "other models produce higher P(correct) for the same question."
+In this configuration where training data is skewed 44% toward heavy models, they have no opportunity to be selected.
+If tolerance is raised to 0.20, they will properly be picked for lightweight questions.

 Behavior of the Persona-Optimized Checkpoint